spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Overview

-Palette's Virtual Machine (VM) Management solution is provided as a single pack experience that consolidates all the dependencies needed to run and manage virtual machines in your Kubernetes host cluster.
+Palette's Virtual Machine (VM) Management solution is provided as a single-pack experience that consolidates all the dependencies needed to run and manage virtual machines in your Kubernetes host cluster.
 Its components are described below.
 Two essential components of the VM Management solution are the **Spectro VM Dashboard** pack and **Spectro Proxy** pack.

 <br />